 Research

-Working Papers
+Other Working Papers

-- Feedback in Regime Formation (Draft Available upon Request)
+- Feedback in Regime Formation

 - Best Young Scholar Award at the International Symposium on Econometric Theory and Applications (SETA) 2024

-- Estimating the Missing Intercept (with Christian Matthes and Felipe Schwartzman)
+- Estimating The Missing Intercept (with Christian Matthes and Felipe Schwartzman)